soumajit30/sql_datawarehouse_proj/README.md

 ## 🌟 About Me

-Hi, I'm Soumajit Mondal.
+Hi, I'm <a href="https://www.linkedin.com/in/soumajit-mondal-49011a19b/" target="_blank">Soumajit Mondal</a>.
 I'm a tech enthusiast with an entrepreneurial edge.
 I'm currently pivoting into Data Analytics to build meaningful, scalable solutions that solve real-world problems.
 With a background in business strategy, team leadership, and client relations from my time at Knackdits, I bring a unique, people-centric approach to technical challenges.
 I’m pursuing a Bachelor’s in Computer Applications (BCA), sharpening my software development and database management skills while aligning my passion for technology with data-driven decision-making.

 I'm especially interested in the intersection of business insights and modern tech, and I strive to bridge that gap by combining analytical thinking with creative problem-solving.